 Yet one of the most powerful weapons social networks use to grow their user base is the feed.

-The feed is the most addicting feature social media have.
+The feed is the most addicting feature social media has.
 Not surprisingly we spend countless hours scrolling that feeds in the hope of keeping our excitement level high for as long as possible.

 Almost like drug-addicted millions of people use the feed as the main source to get the information they look for.